trustoverip/spec-up-t-website/docs/getting-started/github-token.md

 - Use the token server-side
 - Use the token client-side

-## Use the token server-side

-Make a copy of the file `.env.example` and name it `.env`.
-Enter the token in it.

-## Use the token client-side

-At the top right of the screen, you will see a button with a key.
-Click it, and an input field will appear.
-Enter the token here and confirm.

 ## Get the token

 To obtain a Personal Access Token (PAT) for the GitHub API, follow these steps: